devonfw/shop-floor/dsf4openshift/cluster/initial-setup/add-icons/README.md

 # Images Style
 The icons for templates, must measure 50px x 50px or the image not show right.

+# How to use your custom icons in openshift cluster

 ## 1. Obtain the master-config.yaml of our openshift cluster.
 To modify the icons inside openshift, we must to modify our master-config.yaml of our openshift cluster.
 This file is inside the openshift container and to obtain a copy of it, we must to know whats the name of our openshift container.